GTA-UFRJ/sensingbus/publishing/README.md

 </Files>
 ```

 Create a Certificate Authority to validate users (flushing nodes).
-For security, Apache server is configured to accept only trusted users.
+For security, Apache server is configured to accept data insertion only of trusted users.

 ## Certificate Authority